JasonMarkol/Trickle-Down-Mindset--Book-Note/Alpha Male Strategies - AMS/Deniz Sasal/How To Pass a Job Interview - Interview Preparation MasterClass .md

  - Insert your zhuangbility ！！！  o(*≧▽≦)ツ

 - Everyone is the same.
 So here is the punchline for you!
 Unless you can significantly differentiate yourself from the others , you will be eliminated by incredibly small things.

+- Unless you have strong , very strong differentiators, you will be eliminated .
+Because a litte bit of stupid things.